umutcanbolat/Autofillr/README.md

 All the data generation happens locally.
 So, Autofillr does not send any requests to a remote service or api.
 Thanks to the libraries like [Faker.js](https://github.com/marak/Faker.js/).

-To fill in the forms on websites, it uses a list of html ids for each input field.
+To fill in the forms on websites, it uses [the HTML autocomplete attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete).

 Here is an example form that Autofillr can fill in: [codesandbox](https://8vc76.csb.app/)